What is RPEng?

 We need to make sure that engineers that hold RPEng (or RPEQ) status are of the highest standard of contemporary practice.
 Relevant verified CPD is a vital pillar of our scheme.

 The CPD requirements and categories of the Registered Professional Engineer of Professionals Australia title (RPEng) were established to meet the expectations of Government, the profession, industry and the public.

-To meet these requirements, applicants must provide a record of 150 hours of completed CPD over the last there years.
+To meet these requirements, applicants must provide a record of 150 hours of completed CPD over the last three years.
 150 hours sounds like a lot, but CPD can be completed in a range of different ways.

 The categories are: